-You have come to the hospital because you have suddenly or recently developed severe lower back pain.
-With lower back pain the first step is always to investigate indications of a serious underlying disorder such as a tumour or fracture.
+You have come to the hospital because you have suddenly or recently developed severe neck pain.
+With neck pain the first step is always to investigate indications of a serious underlying disorder such as a tumour or fracture.
 The doctor will have talked to you, thoroughly examined you and on the basis thereof will consider it unlikely that your pain is caused by a serious underlying cause, which could be harmful - without immediate treatment.
-Neither do you have signs of nerve root irritation in your leg.
+Neither do you have signs of nerve root irritation in your arm.

 Despite the fact that you are suffering severe pain, nothing untoward has been found.
-It is a case of 'non-specific mechanical lower back pain', which means that the pain is probably caused by excessive stress on the joints, ligaments and/or muscles in the back.
-As a result you may also suffer from pain radiating into your thigh or leg.
+It is a case of 'non-specific mechanical neck pain', which means that the pain is probably caused by excessive stress on the joints, ligaments and/or muscles in the neck.
+As a result you may also suffer from pain radiating into your arm, headaches or dizziness.